 If you wish to hike both the West and East portions of the Zion Traverse, you’ll need to coordinate the logistics for the hike as if they are two halves of a whole (because they are).
 The West side – between Lee Pass and the Grotto – remains the same as the classic TZT.
 Then instead of continuing up the main canyon road from the Grotto to the Weeping Rock trailhead, you’ll need to exit the trail and get yourself up to the East Rim.

-The most straightforward way to do this (assuming you have a vehicle) is as follows:
+The most straightforward way to do this (assuming you have a vehicle) is to:

 If you have two vehicles, limited parking is available at the East Mesa/Observation Point trailhead to shuttle between the two trailheads yourself.